Trading Glass

 If you’ve followed this blog series:

-• You understand how the market moves
+• You understand how price moves and market structure

-• You have a defined edge
+• You have a defined edge — see Build a Simple Trading Strategy

-• You know how to manage risk
+• You know how to manage risk — anchor in Trading Psychology and Liquidity and Stop Hunts

 Your next level is doing this consistently.
 Week after week.
 Month after month.